12 Worst Karaoke Songs Of All Time

 “Every Rose Has Its Thorn” — Poison

 Poison’s “Every Rose Has Its Thorn” is a power ballad about the pain of lost love, making it a popular choice for karaoke singers looking to channel their inner rock star.
-However, the song’s slow tempo and melodramatic lyrics make it a less than ideal choice for good karaoke songs.
+However, the song’s slow tempo and melodramatic lyrics make it a less-than-ideal choice for good karaoke songs.

 In addition, the song’s subject matter is likely to strike a chord with listeners who are currently experiencing heartbreak, making it an impractical choice for a light-hearted karaoke session.
 For these reasons, “Every Rose Has Its Thorn” is considered to be one of the worst karaoke songs of all time and it should be avoided at karaoke bars nights.